codepo8/developer-advocacy-handbook/prepare-slide-decks.md

 Once you know the content, you can start putting together your slide deck.

-Choose whatever presentation tool that makes you happy and allows you to put your slides together.
+Choose whatever presentation tool makes you happy and allows you to put your slides together.
 Picking the tool you want to use should be based on the needs of a good presentations:

 * **Display your slides on the screen regardless of resolution** -- I've encountered every resolution imaginable and often I got a "can you do a 4:3 instead of 16:9" twenty minutes before the presentation.
 * **Use, crop and resize images easily** -- you will use a lot of imagery and it is never in the right format.